Star Trek

 After that, TOS characters turned up on screen a few times in other incarnations of Star Trek.
 The characters were mentioned, and sometimes shown as screen captures (including a shot of Kirk & Spock from the Animated series in Star Trek Lower Decks), but I’m referring to actual newly filmed footage with the TOS era actors.

-- DeForest Kelley made a cameo in the pilot episode of Star Trek: The Next Generation as aged (137 years) Admiral Leonard McCoy.
+- DeForest Kelley made a cameo in the pilot episode of Star Trek: The Next Generation (Encounter at Farpoint) as aged (137 years) Admiral Leonard McCoy.

 - James Doohan had a large role in a Season 6’s Star Trek TNG episode, “Relics” as Montgomery Scott.